 Pan-fried gnocchi and chicken sausage salad is just as good as it sounds!
 With roasted red peppers, arugula and quick pickled shallots, it’s packed with flavor!
 Even better?
 It’s made in less than 30 minutes, so you can enjoy this substantial salad any night of the week!Read More

 Simplify stir fry by making it on a sheet pan!
 This sheet pan chicken and mango stir fry is packed with flavor and super easy to make on a weeknight!
-Serve with rice.
-You can even swap tofu for a vegan stir fry, or shrimp.Read More
+Serve over a bed of rice for a balanced meal You can even swap tofu for a vegan stir fry, or shrimp.Read More

 Patatas bravas are one of my happy foods!
 If you’ve never had it, it’s a traditional Spanish dish of fried or roasted potatoes tossed with a spicy and smoky tomato sauce and aioli.
 This version is made with a smoky romesco style sauce and garlicky aioli.
 I love to top it with sauteed kale and a fried egg to round it out into a meal.Read More

 My favorite summer salad!
 This Mexican street corn chopped salad is inspired by my favorite food truck snack.
 And, it’s made entirely on the grill so you don’t have to heat to house up by turning on the oven.
 Top crunchy romaine with grilled bacon, peppers, corn, and scallion, add pinto beans and cotija cheese, and drizzle with a chili lime vinaigrette!Read More

 Try this easy idea for meal prep!
 Make this crunchy salad mix, packed with tons of different vegetables, and use it as a base to make these easy lunch salads that utilize leftovers and pantry ingredients.
 In this post, I provide three ideas for chicken tortilla salad, curried lentil and sweet potato, and harvest salmon salad.Read More